Wonderful gardens in a variety of styles, set amidst marvellous lakeside scenery

 - Today we have a splendid day at Villa Medici Giulini, which is not open to the public.
 Built in 1643, it has had many owners including the Medici of Marignano.
 Fernanda Giulini and her family restored the villa in the twentieth century and it is where she houses some of her extraordinary collection of historic keyboard instruments, many of which will be played for us.
 We also visit the formal Italian and English-style gardens.
 After a group lunch and a recital, we return to our hotel and a free evening.

-- We leave Moltrasio mid-morning and drive to within a few kilometres of the Swiss border to visit a private villa whose owner is a renowned collector of Lombard Old Masters.
+- We leave Moltrasio mid-morning and drive to within a few kilometres of the Swiss border north of the town of Varese to visit a private villa whose owner is a renowned collector of Northern Italian Old Masters.
 Here we shall see some wonderful paintings and an enviable collection of furniture and decorative arts.
 The sixteenth century villa possesses a charming formal garden and impressive grounds set against wonderful vistas of the surrounding hills that mark the border between Italy and Switzerland.
-Our host will entertain us for our final lunch in the villa, after which we travel by coach to Milan Linate and our early evening flight to London Heathrow.
+Our host will entertain us for our final lunch in the villa, after which we travel by coach to Milan Malpensa and our afternoon flight to London Heathrow.

 - Single Supplement: £595 (Double Room for Sole Use)

 6 nights with breakfast at the 4* Grand Hotel Imperiale on Lake Como with lake or garden view